 Difference Between Estate Planning and Medicaid Planning

-With estate planning, persons set up their estate in a manner that safeguards and manages their assets for named beneficiaries, while also minimizing the amount of estate taxes that the beneficiaries must pay.
-Essentially, an estate plan sets forth a plan of what one wants to happen to their estate after their death.
+With Estate Planning, one sets up their estate in a manner that safeguards and manages their assets for named beneficiaries, while also minimizing the amount of estate taxes that the beneficiaries must pay.
+Essentially, an estate plan sets forth a plan of what happens to one’s estate after their death.

 As part of an estate plan, a will is written.
-A will is a legal document that states how one wishes to have their estate distributed after death.
+This is a legal document that states how one wishes to have their estate distributed after their death.
 An “executor” is named to manage one’s remaining estate and ensure the deceased’s wishes are carried out.
 A financial durable power of attorney is also set up.
 This is a legal document that names a person to make decisions on their behalf if they become mentally incapacitated.
 Trusts may be established in the name of the beneficiaries to limit estate taxes, or alternatively, charitable donations may be made to serve the same purpose.
-Not all estate planning strategies are appropriate for Medicaid planning.
-However, a part of estate planning should be planning for the possibility of a future need for long term care Medicaid.
+Not all Estate Planning strategies are appropriate for Medicaid Planning.
+However, a part of Estate Planning should be planning for the possibility of a future need for long-term care Medicaid.

 While Medicaid has both income and asset limits for qualification purposes, being over the limit(s) does not mean that one cannot qualify for Medicaid.
-A part of Medicaid planning is implementing planning strategies to get income and assets under the limit(s) without jeopardizing one’s Medicaid eligibility.
-Furthermore, Medicaid planning can aid applicants in protecting assets (one’s estate) from Medicaid’s estate recovery program and for family as inheritance instead.
-Therefore, estate planning (in some aspect) should be a part of Medicaid planning.
+A part of Medicaid Planning is implementing planning strategies to get income and assets under the limit(s) without jeopardizing one’s Medicaid eligibility.
+Furthermore, Medicaid Planning can aid applicants in protecting assets (one’s estate) from Medicaid’s Estate Recovery Program and for family as inheritance.
+Estate Planning (in some aspect) should be a part of Medicaid Planning.

 Why Do Estate Planning in Advance of the Need for Medicaid?